To setup a redundant AuthAnvil Server we will need at least three separate servers.

 Single Sign On v4.5

 Password Server v2.7

-Once Server 1 is configured we create a CLu file following this guide.
+Once Server 1 is configured we create a CLu file

 We copy the .CLU file from Server 1 to Server 2 and use the latest installers for Two-Factor Auth & Password Server.
 During the install there will an option to install to an existing cluster.
 Using this install option Server 2 is configured automatically to work with the same Database as Server 1.